Ryan Model 147: Lightning Bugs over Southeast Asia 1966

 By March 1966 the low-altitude Model 147J was ready for operational service; it featured a "barometric altitude control system" (BLACS), a dual camera payload featuring a front-to-back scan camera, a side-to-side scan camera and a new paint job.
 The high-altitude Lightning Bugs had been painted black which is a high-visibility color at low altitude.
 Model 147Js were painted gray on top and white underneath.

-The fast-moving 147J drones streaked low over the ground, making them difficult targets and increasing their odds of returning from a mission.
-Up to that time the drones had parachuted to the ground when they returned, but were often damaged by the impact; the Air Force then came up with a retrieval method using a Sikorsky CH-3E helicopter that snagged the parachute in mid-air and winched it in.
-Mid-air retrieval proved effective, with an eventual 2,655 successful recoveries in 2,745 attempts.
+The fast-moving 147J drones flew low, making them difficult targets and increasing their odds of returning from a mission.
+Up to then the drones had parachuted to the ground upon return, but were often damaged by the impact.
+The Air Force then devised a retrieval method using a Sikorsky CH-3E helicopter that snagged the parachute in mid-air and winched it in.
+Mid-air retrieval proved effective, with an eventual 2,655 successful recoveries in 2,745 attempts, a 97% recovery rate.

 A total of 105 drone missions were flown over North Vietnam and Communist China in 1966.
 Most of these were 147G flights, along with some 147Js, as well as the 147E and 147F SIGINT missions and the 147N and 147NX decoys.
-One of the 147Js actually took a picture of an SA-2 SAM streaking past it.
+One of the 147Js actually took a picture of an S-75 SAM streaking past it.